 This initiative is not open to enquires or applications

-Care Leavers is the Foundation’s newest Proactive initiative.
+Care Leavers is our newest Proactive initiative.
 Its aim is broadly to support organisations and projects that help young people leaving the care system to transition successfully to adulthood and to be the best they can be.

 Since a significant number of young people entering the care system do so as a result of suffering abuse and/or neglect, it is not surprising that they also are amongst the most vulnerable in society when they leave care.

 Leaving care support is currently driven by age and legal entitlement, not need.
 A child legally becomes an adult at the age of 18.
 The leaving care age across the UK is also 18, although young people can choose to leave care up to two years earlier – and many young people do so.
 Care leavers are forced to be independent at a much younger age than their peers.

 Outcomes for care leavers have been a policy and service focus for some time because they are known to be poor when compared with those of the general population.
 However, despite an increasing awareness of the outcomes, there is evidence that there is a significant variation in care leavers’ experiences of support and services.